 - Despite the setup of Wikipedia as an open-source program, not just anyone can edit everything

-- Seeing who edited a Wikipedia article helps with transparency and understanding the power dynamics on a page
+- Seeing who edited a Wikipedia article helps with transparency and understanding the power dynamics of an article

 Wikipedia is one of the world’s most powerful websites.
-What Wikipedia says about you or your company can have a big impact, which is why many companies and organizations have tried to spruce up their Wikipedia pages - sometimes with disastrous effects.
+What Wikipedia says about you or your company can have a big impact, which is why many companies and organizations have tried to spruce up their own Wikipedia articles - sometimes with disastrous effects.

-Since its inception, Wikipedia has grown from a truly ‘open source’ platform to an oligarchy where influence matters, and some editors have exponentially more pull than others.
-To understand and get an insight into these power dynamics, it is vital to know who edited a Wikipedia page.
+Since its inception, Wikipedia has grown from a truly ‘open-source’ platform to an oligarchy where influence matters, and some editors have exponentially more pull than others.
+To understand and get an insight into these power dynamics, it is vital to know who edited a Wikipedia article.

 Importance of Wikipedia for company reputation

 Many companies realize the importance of Wikipedia - it is why Wikipedia management is a core part of corporate reputation management strategy.
-Most companies want to have their own page or want to exercise some degree of control over their Wikipedia page - and why not?
-They know more about their company than anyone else - but Wikipedia isn't setup that way.
+Most companies want to have their own article or want to exercise some degree of control over their Wikipedia article - and why not?
+They know more about their company than anyone else - but Wikipedia isn't set up that way.

-References from Wikipedia are widely sought after for publicity, but the information itself that appears on a Wikipedia page is an important part of any corporate reputation program.
+References from Wikipedia are widely sought after for publicity, but the information itself that appears in a Wikipedia article is an important part of any corporate reputation program.

 Source: Wikimedia Commons

-Because of the power and influence that Wikipedia pages can effect on your company, it can be very tempting to create or edit your company’s Wikipedia page.
-Editing your own Wikipedia page is socially frowned upon, against Wikipedia’s rules, and can even hinder future efforts—pages with a higher amount of suspicious activity become harder to edit down the road.
+Because of the power and influence that Wikipedia articles can effect on your company, it can be very tempting to create or edit your company’s Wikipedia article.
+Editing your own Wikipedia article is socially frowned upon, against Wikipedia’s rules, and can even hinder future efforts—pages with a higher amount of suspicious activity become harder to edit down the road.